Dunklas/tower-oauth2-resource-server/README.md

 ## Configuration

-The `issuer_uri` property is used to configure what authorization server to use.
+The `issuer_url` property is used to configure what authorization server to use.

 On startup, the OIDC Provider Configuration endpoint of the authorization server will be queried in order to self-configure the middleware.
-If `issuer_uri` is set to `https://authorization-server.com/issuer`, at least one of the following endpoints need to available.
+If `issuer_url` is set to `https://authorization-server.com/issuer`, at least one of the following endpoints need to available.

  - `https://authorization-server.com/issuer/.well-known/openid-configuration`
  - `https://authorization-server.com/.well-known/openid-configuration/issuer`